 Others, like money experrt Clark Howard himself, are more excited by the Costco Anywhere Visa® from Citi, which offers 4% cash back on gas up to $7,000 per year, 3% on restaurant and travel purchases, 2% at Costco, and 1% everywhere else.
 Depending on how you shop, one might be better than the other.

 For miles and points cards, you can find similar options where some cards offer a more simple program and some offer big bonuses depending on where you spend.
-Cards like the Chase Sapphire Preferred® pay 2x points on travel and restaurant purchases and 1x everywhere else.
+Cards like the Chase Sapphire Preferred® pay 2x points on travel, eligible delivery services and restaurant purchases and 1x everywhere else.
 The American Express EveryDay® Preferred card offers a 50% bonus for all points earned in a month, which includes 3x points at the grocery store, if you make at least 30 purchases on the card per statement cycle.

 Redeeming for travel versus fixed value of cash

 In terms of earning, you might want to compare one point to one cent, which is a common redemption value, but you can do far better than 1 cent per point with a travel rewards card.
 This is why you can’t compare the earn rate of cash back credit cards versus travel rewards cards on an apples-to-apples basis.
 Each has its own benefit, one is simply cash you can use however you want, while you can stretch your redemptions further when used for travel.

 We all know what a penny is worth, so valuing your cash back is simple.
 Miles and points are a little more complicated.
 On the low end, you should be able to get at least one cent per point in value.

 Depending on how you use them, Amex Membership Rewards points are worth about 2 cents each, Chase Ultimate Rewards are worth 2.2 cents, Citi ThankYou points are worth 1.6 cents, most airlines are worth 1-2 cents, and most hotels are worth a half cent to 1 cent each.